 If you are not satisfied with the response or do not receive a response, you have the following options.

-if the initial payment was made by credit card we would strongly recommend contacting your bank.
-A Section 75 claim can be made for the initial payment and any other balance payments (even if these weren’t paid using the credit card).
+· A Section 75 claim can be made for that payment and any other balance payments (even if these weren’t paid using the credit card).
+You need only make one claim and include all payments made under the same contract and to the same beneficiaries.

 If you paid by other means than a credit card, such as a debit card or bank transfer, you can file a claim through the UK courts.
 The most convenient way to do this is via the Money Claim Online (MCOL) service.
 This does involve paying fees and most likely appearing in court.
 You can represent yourself or consult / appoint a solicitor.
 We would advise that there is of course always a risk in pursuing a court claim – and that this also includes the possibility that the business could be wound up / made insolvent and / or have accounts and assets frozen.